 – Moisturize.
 Vata imbalance can dry out the skin, so make sure you moisturize enough with oils or lotions.

 Your digestive fire is strong in winter!
 It is cold and you need to keep your body warm and that’s why you are craving heartier, fattier foods.
 A lot too!
-The task here is to pacify the kapha dosha and keep the vata in control too.
+The task here is to pacify the Kapha dosha and keep the data in control too.